jglovier/poetry/2022-11-21-expectations.md

 And what of the expectations
 that we place on ourselves?
-Or that received from
+Or that we receive from
-those we defined us?
+those we define us?

 The people, situations, and environments
 that deeply shape our sense of self